peak-system/pcanrouter/README.md

-As only the source code of the different PCAN router hardware is needed the unused non-Linux stuff is omitted in the unzip process and the PCAN router code for the different hardware types is provided in the 'hw' directory.
+As only the source code of the different PCAN router hardware is needed the unused non-Linux stuff is omitted in the unzip process and the PCAN router code for the different hardware types is provided in the `hw` directory.

 ## download_hex2bin109_source.sh